Top 25 Fall Fruits Plus Their Benefits and Recipes

 Conclusion

-• What are fruits that are in season in the fall?
-Some include apples, pears, pumpkins, quinces, persimmons, grapes, pomegranates and kumquats.
+• What fruits are in season in the fall?
+Some fall fruits include apples, pears, pumpkins, quinces, persimmons, grapes, pomegranates and kumquats.

 • Benefits of eating these fall fruits while they’re in season include consuming more antioxidants, fiber, vitamin C and other nutrients.

-• They can potentially help you maintain a normal weight, aid in digestion, and assist in heart and cognitive health.
+• These fall fruits can potentially help you maintain a normal weight, aid in digestion, and assist in heart and cognitive health.

 More Nutrition